SoftwareONE-SAP/meteor-reactable/README.md

 }
 ```

-`this.props.value` contains the value after it has been transformed.
+`this.props.children` contains the value after it has been transformed.
 To get the original value or any of the other row data, you can access it from the object `this.props.row`. `this.props.classes` will only be populated if you have set something for `classes` in the field definition.
 Note, the root DOM element that you return from this React class **must** be a `<td/>`

 #### 7. thInner [React class]